milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Privacy Policy

-Effective: November 17, 2021
+Effective: June 29, 2022

 Snap Inc. is a camera company.
-Our products and services — including Snapchat, Bitmoji, Spectacles, advertising, and others that link to this Privacy Policy — provide fast and fun ways to express yourself, live in the moment, learn about the world, and have fun together!
+Our products and services — including Snapchat, Bitmoji, Spectacles, advertising, commerce, and others that link to this Privacy Policy — provide fast and fun ways to express yourself, live in the moment, learn about the world, and have fun together!

 When you use these services, you’ll share some information with us.
 So we want to be upfront about the information we collect, how we use it, whom we share it with, and the controls we give you to access, update, and delete your information.